The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 Transcribing the notes today was great, an easy to do thing on a day that was too hot for more demanding work.

-This version is a first draft and it should interesting to extend it to a full story.
+This version is a first draft and it should be interesting to extend it to a full story.

 Charlie Alice Raya

-7 September 2024
+7 September 2024,

 You might be surprised to hear that we ended all wars accidentally.

-It all began with a crazy woman.
 A woman on our planet is anyone who has a particular liking for showing themselves in striking attires, hairdo and make-up.
 Women stick out – everywhere.
 But this woman stuck out more than most.
 Her most striking outfits were made of thousands of feathers which earned her the nickname: cockatoo.

 We liked and sometimes feared her because of her candour, her wit and her crazy ideas – and her impatience with our slowness in getting things done.